 The bike isn’t really designed for standing on the pedals like a spin bike or indoor cycle.
 It is more for sitting and pedaling – there isn’t the room, the resistance probably will feel too easy and it has a 1 piece crank – which is going to durable enough for sitting but standing for extended periods will probably reduce the bike’s life.

 Sunny Health & Fitness have a belt drive indoor cycle (which quieter than a standard chain drive) that is better for this type of workout – you can read about it here: Sunny Health & Fitness Belt Drive Indoor Cycle.
-It doesn’t have magnetic resistance and it does cost over $200.
+It doesn’t have magnetic resistance.

 You can pedal backwards on the bike but there isn’t any resistance and you need to check the pedals haven’t become loose from it.